-4.9 For Cray XE or Cray XK Systems Only: Updating SMW Software on the Boot Root and Shared Root
+4.9 Updating SMW Software on the Boot Root and Shared Root

 The SMWinstallCLE script updates the SMW software on the boot root and shared root for systems already running the Cray Linux Environment (CLE) software.
 For more information about the SMWinstallCLE script, see the SMWinstallCLE(8) man page.